NLnetLabs/draft-yorgos-dnsop-dry-run-dnssec/draft-yorgos-dnsop-dry-run-dnssec.md

 Digest from the dry-run DS Digest field.

-Validating resolvers that have no knowledge for the DRY-RUN DS Type Digest Algorithm MUST disregard the DS record as per [@RFC6840, see, section 5.2].
+Validating resolvers that have no knowledge for the DRY-RUN DS Type Digest Algorithm MUST disregard the DS record as per [@!RFC6840, see, section 5.2].

-## DNSSEC Error Reporting {#dnssec-error-reporting}

-The main purpose of the dry-run DNSSEC proposal is to be able to monitor potential DNS breakage when adopting DNSSEC for a zone.
-The main tool to do that is DNS Error Reporting [@DNS-ERROR-REPORTING].

-Operators that want to use dry-run DNSSEC SHOULD support DNSSEC Error Reporting and have a reporting agent in place to receive the error reports.

-Implementations that support dry-run DNSSEC MUST also support DNSSEC Error Reporting and report any DNSSEC errors for the dry-run zone to the designated report agent.
+# Provisioning {#provisioning}

+yorgos: I have attached the relevant feedback here but the section needs work.

+## Feedback from IETF 113

+**Note to the RFC Editor**: please remove this entire section before publication.

+### Registry supports only fixed sized hashes per hash algorithm

+- Feedback from Gavin from CentralNic.

+- We could also have a dry-run hash algorithm per DS algorithm.

+  - disadvantage burn hash algorithms twice as fast

+- Registries could also just change this rule for dry-run.

 ## Parent zone records {#parent-zone-records}